 Hiking through Cappadocia is a psychedelic experience.
 There are giant mushroom-like rock formations everywhere and the ground has a spongy feel that gives a few millimeters every step you take.
 If you fell, it would be like falling on foam.
 There were little cottages and villages with locals growing grapes and places to picnic all over.

-Istanbul, Topkapi Palace, Basilica Cistern, epic LP walking tour and the unrestored cistern.
+I checked into a youth hostel in the historic Eminönü district.
+I tour the Topkapi Palace, Basilica Cistern, take an epic LP walking tour and discover an unrestored cistern.

 I board a passenger ferry and cruise up the Bosphorus to Sarıyer.
 I notice there are thousands of jellyfish in the ocean water.
 On the boat I run into a distant friend from my university, UC Santa Cruz.
 In Sarıyer I catch a dolmuş van and drive through the Belgrade Forest to the Black Sea resort town of Kilyos.
 Being October, there are very few tourists here.
 I grab a quick snack and soda and then head back to Istanbul the same way I arrived.